niranjanbala/visioninfinityventures.studio/india/karnataka/bangalore/hsr/founder-persona/fractional-support/stage/mvp-stage/industry/education/geography/hsr-only/10-phase-journey.md

 ## Notes
 - **Timeline Flexibility**: Each phase can be completed faster or slower based on your pace
 - **Professional Support**: Fractional team provides guidance throughout
-- **Local Focus**: All activities tailored to Whitefield business market
+- **Local Focus**: All activities tailored to HSR education market
 - **MVP Foundation**: Builds upon existing MVP
 - **Continuous Improvement**: Regular reviews and adjustments throughout journey

 ---

-*This journey is designed to be completed at your own pace while providing professional guidance and support for scaling your SaaS B2B startup in Whitefield.*
+*This journey is designed to be completed at your own pace while providing professional guidance and support for scaling your education startup in HSR Layout.*